nadeeshac32/Elegant-Media/README.md

 ## Special notes
  - Please note that the image urls that comes with the API response are not working.
+ - I tried to load in the browser as well as in the postman; it doesn't work.

 ## Use this test account to Sign in with Facebook
  - email: "johndoe20220518@gmail.com"